Navillus-BV/sarahsu-co/src/data/pages/home.md

   - url: https://tidycal.com/sarahsu
     text: Let's Chat
   content: |-
-    My promise to you is to offer an open space to discuss what matters most to you and discover potential paths forward together.
+    My promise to you is to offer an open space to discuss what matters most to you and discover potential paths forward.

     I'm not a coach and you're not a client - We are **creative partners exploring what's possible together** in the pursuit of lives well-lived.